ibm-cloud-docs/key-protect/disable-keys.md

     ```
     {: codeblock}

     Review the `state` field in the response body to verify that the key transitioned to the _Active_ key state.
-The following JSON output shows the metadata details for an active key.
+The following JSON output shows the metadata details for
+    an active key.

-    The integer mapping for the _Suspended_ key state is 1.
+    The integer mapping for the _Active_ key state is 1.
 Key States are based on NIST SP 800-57.
     {: note}

     ```json